fvaleri/strimzi-debugging/sessions/005/README.md

 A data corruption due to human error or bug would also be replicated, so having **periodic backups** from which you can restore the cluster at a specific point in time is a must in every case.
 One strategy here is to backup the full cluster configuration (including any custom configuration), while also taking disk/volumes snapshots.
-Unfortunately, we do not have an integrated solution for that, so you would need to create some automation scripts for hot cluster backup and restore.
-Restoring data in a meaningful way, where you know what you have restored and what you might be missing, is difficult and a solid monitoring system may help.
+Unfortunately, we do not have an integrated solution for that, so you would need to create some automation scripts.
+A solid monitoring system might help to know what you have restored and what you might be missing.

 Assuming the right replication configuration, the only way to have zero RPO is to setup a **stretch Kafka cluster**, which is one that evenly spans multiple data centers (i.e. synchronous replication).
 Usually only DCs that are close to each other (i.e. AWS availability zones in the same region) can support the required latency (<100ms).
 OpenShift supports stretch/multi-site clusters with some requirements, then you simply deploy Kafka on top of that setting rack awareness.
-If you are willing to sacrifice high availability for zero RPO, you can even use two DCs, at the cost of longer RTO (not recommended).
+If you are willing to sacrifice high availability for zero RPO, you can even use two DCs, at the cost of longer RTO (this is not recommended).

 ![](images/stretch.png)

 The cheaper alternative to the stretch cluster is **Mirror Maker 2** (MM2), where a secondary/backup cluster is continuously kept in-sync, including consumer group offsets and topic ACLs.
-Unfortunately, you can't completely avoid duplicates and data loss because replication is asynchronous with no transactions support (at least once delivery semantics, see KIP-656).
+Unfortunately, you can't completely avoid duplicates and data loss because replication is asynchronous with no transactions support (see KIP-656).
 Producers, should be able to re-send data missing on the backup cluster, which means storing the latest messages sent somewhere.
-Consumers should be idempotent, in order to tolerate some duplicates (this is good in general).
-In case of disaster, the amount of data that may be lost depends on latency metrics of MM2 connectors, so you should carefully monitor these metrics and set alerts.
-You would also need virtual hosts or a cluster proxy, so that you can switch all clients at once from a central place.
+Consumers should be idempotent, in order to tolerate some duplicates.
+In case of disaster, the amount of data that may be lost depends on MM2 connectors latency, so you should carefully monitor these metrics and set alerts.
+It would also be good to have virtual hosts or a cluster proxy, so that you can switch all clients at once from a central place.

 ![](images/mm2.png)

-### Example: MM2 active-passive configuration
+### Example: active-passive configuration with MM2

-[Deploy the Streams operator and Kafka cluster](/sessions/001).
+[Deploy Streams operator and Kafka cluster](/sessions/001).
+Then, create the target namespace, cluster and MM2 instance.
 For convenience, we run the two Kafka clusters in different namespaces on the same OpenShift cluster.
-Then, create the target namespace, cluster and MM2 instance.

 We want to connect securely, so we also need to copy the source cluster CA secret to the target namespace, so that it can be trusted by MM2.
 The recommended way of deploying the MM2 cluster is near the target Kafka cluster (same subnet or zone), because the overhead on the producer is usually greater than the consumer.

 ```sh
 $ kubectl create ns target